marcelovani/lightbox2/README.txt

 Installation
 ------------
+- Prefix: If using the CSV version, download all the files into a folder called lightbox2.

-1. Copy lightbox folder to modules directory
+1. Copy lightbox2 folder to modules directory
 2. At admin/modules enable the module
 3. Add rel="lightbox" attribute to any link tag to activate the lightbox.
 For example: